 - Students must be enrolled in a U-M course during the current term, and must be in good standing with the University, as verified by Wolverine Access.

-- The need for CAEN Access must be established in written form by the team’s College of Engineering faculty advisor.
+- The need for CAEN Access must be established in written form by the team’s Michigan Engineering faculty advisor.
 Submitting a request online at Contact CAEN, or by email to email@example.com will require the faculty advisor to state how their team duties require CAEN Access.

-Before submitting the request, faculty advisors are asked to consider the following:
+Before submitting the request, faculty advisors are encouraged to consider the following:

-- The availability of CAEN computers is valuable to enrolled Michigan Engineering students, as each “seat” represents a resource required for them to complete their course-related work.
+- The availability of CAEN computers is valuable to enrolled Michigan Engineering students, as each “seat” represents an important resource for their course-related work.

-In addition, any student granted access to CAEN computers should know that they are subject to all U-M policies, including those outlined on the CAEN Conditions of Use page.
+Note: Any student granted access to CAEN computers and software are subject to U-M policies, including those outlined on the CAEN Conditions of Use page.